 Lay readers tempted to call me or email me to obtain advice will receive no response until and unless they enter an attorney client relationship with me and pay for a minimum 2 hours of my time (in advance) at a rate of $700 per hour.
-Quite frankly, until I establish a relationship with clients, I don't like dealing with clients by email or short telephone call because they are poor media for most effective communication of all the relevant facts and limitations on any legal advice that may be given.
+Quite frankly, until I establish a relationship with clients, I don't like dealing with clients by email or short telephone call because they are poor media for most effective communication of all the relevant facts and limitations on any legal advice that the lay person may imagine they received.
 So, please, please do not email or call me looking for free legal advice.
 It will not be forthcoming; indeed, I generally will not even read the email when it is clear that it comes from someone seeking free legal advice, and my assistant is directed to turn away calls of this nature.
 I may respond to the email, but solely to direct the person to this page.

 Engagement for Strategic Consultation Regarding Offshore Account and Related Matters:

 Most readers interested in engaging me are interested in strategic advice regarding offshore account and related matters.
 I do accept clients with other issues in the general tax controversy area (civil and criminal), but most who get to me through this blog will have issues related to offshore accounts.
 An engagement of this type will be a limited engagement.
 For these readers, the following are the steps that must be followed:

 1. Contact my assistant, Theresa Mickiwicz, to obtain the engagement documents.
 You can contact her either by telephone (713-521-9977) or by email (email@example.com).
 She will send you a draft of the engagement documents (engagement letter and policies statement) and a spreadsheet that you should fill out.
 It is important for maximum efficiency in the engagement that you read both and be prepared to sign the engagement documents and complete the spreadsheet.